 We can support women over 18 who:

-Our DBT programme started in 1997 and is well established.
-It was the first DBT programme to be used in a secure setting.
+Our comprehensive DBT programme started in 1999 and is well established.
+It was one of the first DBT programmes to be used in an inpatient setting in the UK.

 DBT is cognitive behavioural therapy (CBT) designed for individuals with complex needs.
 It integrates strategies from CBT with strategies of accepting reality as it is ‘in the moment’ (mindfulness).